Passive Purple | Brush

-BBA CERTIFIED Airtight Vapour Control Layer Brush Applied
+BBA CERTIFIED Brush applied Airtight Liquid reinforced Vapour Control Layer Brush Applied

 For these wall/ceiling connections, both products can be used: Passive Purple which is sprayed with an airless paint spray device. or Passive Purple brush which is applied by brush, If you don’t have an airless sprayer but would still wish to install Passive Purple your self don’t worry we have a roller version for you, it may take a bit longer but it still gets the job done.